Jishou University

 Jishou University (吉首大学; sometimes abbreviated as JSU) is a university located in Jishou, Hunan, China.

 The university consists of 23 colleges, with 71 specialties for undergraduates, 2 specialties for the second bachelor's degree.
 At present, the university has 15 provincial engineering research centres and 4 provincial key laboratories.

-As of 2022, Jishou University was ranked 690th in the world by SCImago Institutions Rankings.
-The Best Chinese Universities Ranking, also known as the "Shanghai Ranking", placed the university 299th in China.

 History

 Jishou University was formed in April 1958 by the CPC Government of the Xiangxi Tujia and Miao Autonomous Prefecture and was initially called "Jishou College".

 In August 1978, Hunan Medical University and Xiangtan University, Xiangxi merged into the university.

 In August 2000, Jishou Health College merged into the university.

 In October 2002, Wuling College merged into the university.